ruslanosipov/ruslanosipov.github.io/source/blog/about/index.markdown

 navbar: About
 ---

-My name is Ruslan Osipov and I live in San Francisco Bay Area, California.
+My name is Ruslan Osipov and I live in San Diego, California.
 I am a software engineer at Google.

-I've recently published a book - [Mastering Vim](https://amzn.to/2EfGaN5), pick it up and let me know what you think!
+I've published a book - [Mastering Vim](https://amzn.to/2EfGaN5), pick it up and let me know what you think!

 <a href="https://amzn.to/2EfGaN5"
    target="blank"><img alt="A picture of Mastering Vim book cover."